 At this time, recruitment for the Lived Experience Advisory Panel has closed but may re-open in future if more members are needed.

-Under the National Plan to Reduce Violence against Women and their Children 2010–2022 and the National Plan to End Violence against Women and Children 2022–2032, many resources have been commissioned by the Commonwealth Government to increase the capacity of mainstream services to better respond to people experiencing family, domestic and sexual violence.
+Under the National Plan to End Violence against Women and Children 2022–2032, many resources have been commissioned by the Commonwealth Government to increase the capacity of mainstream services to better respond to people experiencing family, domestic and sexual violence.

 We all have a role to play in ending violence against women and children.
 Mainstream services, like primary care, are not expected to be specialists in responding to violence and abuse but as trusted members of our communities, they can be effective first responders.